dfinity/ic/rs/consensus/src/ecdsa/spec.md

     opt_target_subnet_id: Option<SubnetId>;
     // Only used for xnet resharing.
-    // The subnet hosting the receivers is by default the same as trasncript_id.source_subnet_id,
+    // The subnet hosting the receivers is by default the same as transcript_id.source_subnet_id,
     // and is otherwise given by opt_target_subnet_id

     fn receivers() -> Set<NodeId> {